 LETHAL WEAPON SNEAKY PETE PERSON OF INTEREST RIZZOLI AND ISLES COLONY ONCE UPON A TIME THE SARAH CONNOR CHRONICLES SMALLVILLE ROME PRIVATE PRACTICE

 Plus various TV movies & other one-offs!

 You’ve got from now until the 10 p.m.
-November 1, 2018 to pay the entry fee of $50 (with some discounts still available) and upload your pilot script for your own original series, of any length and in any genre, intended for electronic media – broadcast TV, cable or satellite TV, the internet, you name it.
+November 1, 2019 to pay the entry fee of $40 (20% lower than last year!) and upload your pilot script for your own original series, of any length and in any genre, intended for electronic media – broadcast TV, cable or satellite TV, the internet, you name it.